lilaq-project/lilaq-project.github.io/docs/tutorials/03-axis.md

 ## Limits

 By default, the limits of the diagrams are computed automatically as the maxima and minima of all plots contained in a diagram.
-On top, so-called margins (see <Crossref target="diagram#margin" />) are applied to enhance the computed range a bit.
+On top, so-called margins (see <Crossref target="diagram#margin" />) are applied to enhance the computed range by a bit.

-You can define the limits manually through <Crossref target="diagram#xlim" /> and <Crossref target="diagram#ylim" />.
+You can define the limits manually through <Crossref target="diagram#xlim" /> and <Crossref target="diagram#ylim" /> (or <Crossref target="axis#lim" /> in general).
 ```example
 #let xs = lq.linspace(-3, 10)